MDNich/MDNich/README.md

 ### Hello :)

-I am an aspring Aerospace Engineer, currently enrolled at the Massachusetts Institute of Technology.
+I am an aspiring Aerospace Engineer, currently enrolled at the Massachusetts Institute of Technology.

 I enjoy many aspects of engineering, physics, math, linguistics, and CS.
 I am proficient in Python, Java, Matlab, and Swift, familiar with R and HTML/CSS/JS, learning Julia and Metal.